nelsonGuti/Blog/src/pages/articles/Issue_03/index.md

 description: "Array.from() is an awesome method introduced with ES6.
 This post includes practical examples of how I use it."
 ---

 Array.from() is  great method to have in your bag of tricks.
 According to the MDN definition, it is a method that "creates a new shallow-copied instance from an array like or iterable object".
+I will share with you some cool things that can be done with this method.

 ### Examples

-If you have an HTML Collection or Nodelist, which are array-like objects, you don't have access to the methods from the Array.prototype.
-In order to be able to access them, you can use Array.from() method an have these Collections or Nodelists in array form.
+If you have an HTML Collection or Nodelist, which are array-like objects, you cannot treat them as an array per se and hence, there is no access to the Array.prototype handy methods.
+In order to be able to access them, you can use Array.from() method to turn these  Collections or Nodelists into array form.

 ```html
  <ul>